Stuart Bingham has been handed a six month ban, three of which are suspended, following a long investigation into his betting on the sport.

 Bingham joins a now increasingly growing list of players who have been caught up in betting scandals.

-It first became clear that the Englishman had something to answer for when the WPBSA Disciplinary Committee announced on March 15th of this year that it would chair an investigation.
+It first became clear that Bingham had something to answer for when the WPBSA Disciplinary Committee announced on March 15th of this year that it would chair an investigation.

 Several months after an initial hearing was held in July, in which Bingham was questioned over his betting history, a second tribunal was held on October 11th in order to determine a sanction after he was found guilty of placing bets over at least a seven year period – including bets on his own matches.